 We couldn't pass up an opportunity to hear from a new Unily customer who has just done that.
-Having just launched their first intranet in December 2017, I spoke to James Searle, Internal Communications Manager at Southampton Football club.
+Having just launched their first intranet software platform in December 2017, I spoke to James Searle, Internal Communications Manager at Southampton Football club.
 Being a top-flight English Premier League football club, they have a very fast paced, results driven culture where the important thing is winning football matches!

 With 400 staff spread across three locations, Searle told me he has a lot of different needs to deal with.
 His audiences are split across three sites: a 32,000 capacity St Mary's Stadium in Southampton; the team's training ground nearby; and an adjoining site at the University of Bath that hosts the club's youth Academy.
 They also do a lot of outreach work in the local community with 60 staff working in the club's Foundation, liaising with local schools and organizations.